Poland in September: tips for making the most of your autumn in Poland

 Visit a park in September with your camera

 Nature’s signs of autumn in Poland include changes in the landscape – trees are full of vibrant colors of orange, yellow, brown, and red.
-The leaves begin to drop off, giving children a chance to play in the leaf piles or collect and dry colorful leaves.
+The leaves begin to drop off, allowing children to play in the leaf piles or collect and dry colorful leaves.

 This time in Poland is called poetically ‘Golden Polish Autumn’ (Złota Polska Jesień).
 Make use of every moment of good weather for a walk and visit a park in any city in Poland in autumn – nature will delight you with a unique palette of intense colors.

-The peak of the most intense fall foliage colors in Poland is the second half of September and the first half of October.
+The peak of Poland’s most intense fall foliage colors is usually the second half of September and the first half of October.

 Visit the Polish forest for a photo session with heathers

 Heathers in Poland begin to bloom at the turn of August and September.
-It is worth hurrying to have a walk in one of the Polish forests – we have time to admire them more or less until mid-September.
+It is worth hurrying to have a walk in one of the Polish forests – we have time to admire them more or less until the beginning of September.
 The Polish name of September (wrzesień) comes from the heathers (wrzosy).
 Heathland in Polish – wrzosowisko – hard to pronounce, isn’t it?

 Buy local fruits and vegetables available fresh in September

-Don’t miss the season for fresh sunflower seeds in Poland (it lasts until the end of September).
-In September, you can also buy walnuts and hazelnuts at Polish vegetable stalls.
-They offer also various species of wild mushrooms.
-And last but not least: the king of fruits in September in Poland is the apple.
+Don’t miss the season for fresh sunflower seeds in Poland (it lasts until mid-September).
+You can also buy walnuts and hazelnuts in September at Polish vegetable stalls.
+They also offer various species of wild mushrooms.
+Last but not least, the apple is the king of fruits in September in Poland.

 Decorate your home with September flowers